sd196821/QuadSim/README.md

 # Environments
 1.docking-v0: Target drone is hovering with PID controller
 2.docking-v1: Docking Env for imitation learning
 3.docking-v2: Target drone is flying in a constant velocity with PID controller.
 With random initial position.
+4.docking-v3: Video Docking with Unity